How did you choose your field of study?

 What is your scientific background?

 As a part of my bachelor degree in mathematics education, I took research courses.
 As a final project of one of these research courses, I surveyed more than a hundred pre-service mathematics teachers about their knowledge of mathematics teaching.
 I found out that their knowledge could be improved in many subject-specific areas such as algebra and geometry as well as in areas including classroom management, pedagogy and technology integration into classes.
 I started to do a master’s degree in the same programme, Mathematics Education at the Middle East Technical University in Turkey, immediately after I graduate.
 My focus was assessing pre-service teachers’ knowledge of technology, pedagogy and content throughout the internship process.
 I observed many lessons where pre-service teachers were teaching plenty of subjects integrating static and dynamic technologies.
 I found that there is an improvement in the knowledge of technology, pedagogy and content during the internship but that was not enough.
 While master’s, I started working as a mathematics teacher in a middle school where I mostly struggled with teaching geometry objects which require spatial thinking.
 I devoted effort to find effective ways to teach geometry and my secret help was the dynamic technologies which provided students dynamic visual representations of geometric objects.
 My second master’s degree at the University of Nottingham, in Learning Technology and Education, was focused on middle school teacher’s beliefs and goals regarding a free dynamic geometry software so that I could understand whether they found such tools effective to integrate to their classes.
 I observed their classes, interviewed with them, and they also filled a survey.
-In fact, the results showed that although all interviewed teachers found using dynamic geometry tools effective, I also came up with a list of challenges teachers reported about their and their students’ integration of these tools into their lessons.
+The results showed that although all interviewed teachers found using dynamic geometry tools effective, I also came up with a list of challenges teachers reported about their and their students’ integration of these tools into their lessons.
 These three degrees lead me to do a PhD in Education in order to go deeper into help teachers teach geometry objectives requiring spatial thinking so that students could have a chance to study these geometry objectives with the help of dynamic technology tools.

 Which topic are you working on at the moment?
 Why did you choose this topic and how do you think you’ll make a difference?